-Juneteenth Memories of the Other Family at The Wren’s Nest
+The Other Family at The Wren’s Nest

 Here is what we know:

 Johnson Henderson was likely one of Chloe’s sons.
-He also helped with cooking and cleaning around the house.
+He also worked at The Wren’s Nest.